Azelaic acid

 其他信息

-For the topical treatment of mild-to-moderate inflammatory acne vulgaris.
+For the treatment of mild to moderate inflammatory acne vulgaris.

 *注: 文献方法仅供参考, InvivoChem并未独立验证这些方法的准确性